radiantearth/stac-browser/README.md

 A more flexible option than `tileSourceTemplate` is passing a function to `buildTileUrlTemplate`.
 See the [documentation for the corresponding stac-layer option](https://github.com/stac-utils/stac-layer#buildtileurltemplate) for details.

+This option replaces the v2 option `tileProxyUrl`.

 Please note that this option can only be provided through a config file and is not available via CLI.

-This option also replaces the v2 option `tileProxyUrl`.

 ### useTileLayerAsFallback